 I joined the Peace Corps in 2009 as an extension agent and worked for three years in the West African country of Togo.
 I appreciated learning about local animal husbandry methods, and sharing what I had learned about animal welfare.
 I helped start a rabbit-raising project, and held frequent training events with youth and adults.
 This project encouraged collaboration throughout the community, and created a place to teach and discuss practical, inexpensive methods for improving the welfare of animals.

-I became an MSc student in UBC’s Animal Welfare Program in September 2015.
+I received my MSc in August 2017 and started my PhD in September 2017 with UBC’s Animal Welfare Program.
 Focusing on the practical application of scientific research on dairy farms, I plan to collaborate with dairy producers to develop outcome-based welfare measurement tools for on-farm use.
 Hopefully these tools will be both effective and useful for producers, and lead to improved welfare for dairy cattle.

 More info here